-Students enrolled in programs of study that lead to a certificate can be compensated for attempting up to 150 percent of the total credit hours required for the program.
-[Example: A certificate in Management and Supervision requires 24 credit hours.
-Students enrolled in this program of study may receive financial aid for attempting 36 credit hours (150% X 24 = 36 credits).]
+Students enrolled in certificate programs of study may receive financial aid for scheduling up to 150% of the total credit hours required for the program.
+Example: A certificate in Management and Supervision requires 24 credit hours.
+Students enrolled in this program of study may receive financial aid for scheduling 36 credit hours (24 X 150% = 36).